 Thanking God for Jesus in Stressful Times

 There are some years that are particularly challenging, where multiple situations and events arise that are overwhelming to the soul.
-2020 is such a year.
-Pandemic fears have caused the destruction of many small businesses, mass unemployment, the sharpest political divisions in the country since the Civil War 160 years ago, rioting and looting in numerous major cities, and social isolation from loved ones.
+Since 2020, pandemic fears have caused the destruction of many small businesses, greatly increased death globally from mandated experimental medical treatments, the sharpest political divisions in the country since the Civil War more than 160 years ago, rioting and looting in numerous major cities, social isolation from loved ones, and the increasing threat of nuclear warfare.

 These things have caused the rise in delayed medical diagnoses that have resulted in severe injury and death, increased depression, and suicide.
 Being thankful in the face of these things can seem to be an impossible task.
 It would be far easier to fall into despair and hopelessness, as many have.